Skip to main content

 Advanced On-the-Water Leader Skills (A-OWLS) Training

 A-OWLS models how adult leaders can step back from the helm, set performance expectations for the youth in their unit, and safely conduct an effective Sea Scout program underway.
-It is the mission of this course to model the methods and objectives of delivering the Sea Scout program while underway (long cruise).
-It also aims to teach adult leaders how to support youth as they advance in rank, prepare for SEAL, and conduct quartermaster cruises.
+A-OWLS also aims to teach adult leaders how to support youth as they advance in rank and plan and participate in long cruises.

 Sea Scouting for Commissioners